mehmetfarukbaran/bookstore/README.md

 - `GET /orders/{userId}`: Gets all orders for a specific user ordered by update date DESC.
 - `GET /orders/details/{orderId}`: Gets details of a specific order by its ID with the books under that order.

-Features:
+### Features:
-- Use Spring Boot's layered architecture: Controller, Service, DAO, Entity.
+- Spring Boot's layered architecture: Controller, Service, DAO, Entity.
-- Implement security: Passwords should be securely hashed, and only authenticated users should be able to place orders.
-Admin operations (e.g., adding or deleting a book) should require admin privileges.
+- Passwords are securely hashed, and only authenticated users are able to place orders.
+Admin operations (e.g., adding or deleting a book) requires admin privileges.
-- Integrate a database of your choice (e.g., H2 for simplicity, MySQL, or PostgreSQL for more realism) using Spring Data JPA.
+- H2 database integration using Spring Data JPA.
-- Include basic error handling (Book not found, Insufficient stock, Unauthorized user, Minimum Price For Order).
+- Basic error handling (Book not found, Insufficient stock, Unauthorized user, Minimum Price For Order).

-4. Bonus:
-- Implement pagination for the `GET /books` endpoint.
-- Implement HATEOAS (Hypermedia as the Engine of Application State) to guide the clients on possible interactions with your API.
-- Implement Swagger UI integration.
-- Add a simple rate-limiting mechanism to prevent abuse.
-- Include unit and integration tests for your application using JUnit and MockMvc.